hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/add-transaction-costs.md

 **Updated as of `v0.28.0`**

 This feature lets you take into account the transaction cost incurred on the exchange from bid and ask orders.
-For a bid order, it reduces the bid order price and increases the ask order price to take into account the transaction cost.
+For a bid order, it reduces the bid order price by the fee.
+For the ask order, it reduces the price by the fee.
+This allows you to take into account the transaction cost in order to profit (or not incur a loss).

 Note that this puts your order prices further away from the mid price.

 ##How It Works

-When the `add_transaction_costs` parameter is set to True, the client adds the transaction costs to the prices and adjusts the `PricingProposal`.
+When the `add_transaction_costs` parameter is set to True, the client adds the transaction costs to the prices and adjusts the price proposal.

 Type `config add_transaction_costs` to set the value for the parameter.
 If you respond `Yes`, the parameter is set to `True`, and if you type `No`, the parameter is set to `False`.
 This parameter is set to `False` by default.